-The main difficulties are concentrated in Parts 3 and 4 - one of them being specific to the English version since English speaking ILC members and the UK delegation in the Sixth Committee obstinately opposed the use of the word 'validity' to designate the fact that a reservation could produce its purported effects.
-Hence the use of the word 'permissibility' in the title of Part 3 of the Guide to Practice (corresponding to validité substantielle in the French text) = an expression which I disapprove since it seems to support the 'permissibility school' (by opposition to the 'opposability school'), while the Commission and the Special Rapporteur have tried to keep aside from any ready-made position.
-159
+the Sixth Committee obstinately opposed the use of the word 'validity' to designate the fact that a reservation could produce its purported effects.
+Hence the use of the word 'permissibility' in the title of Part 3 of the Guide to Practice (corresponding to validité substantielle in the French text) - an expression which I disapprove of, since it seems to support the 'permissibility school' (by opposition to the 'opposability school'), while the Commission and the Special Rapporteur have tried to keep away from any ready-made position.

-Part 3 of the Guide starts with guideline 3.1 which simply reproduces article 19 of the 1986 Vienna Convention, so seminal in the law of reservations.
-This induced the Commission to try to specify as much as possible the impenetrable notion of 'object and purpose' which is at the heart of any assessment of the permissibility of reservations.
-To this aim, guideline 3.1.4 gives a general idea of the meaning of the expression and guideline 3.1.5.1 suggests a method in order to determine the object and purpose of the
+Part 3 of the Guide starts with guideline 3.1 which simply reproduces Article 19 of the 1986 Vienna Convention, so seminal in the law of reservations.
+This induced the Commission to try to specify as far as possible the impenetrable notion of 'object and purpose' which is at the heart of any assessment of the permissibility of reservations.
+To this end, guideline 3.1.4 gives a general idea of the meaning of the expression, and guideline 3.1.5.1 suggests a method of determining the object and purpose of the treaty.
+These crucial provisions are completed by guidelines 3.1.5.2 to 3.1.5.7 which give a series of examples bearing upon the most usual difficulties met in making this determination: